 Many WAN providers offer business-class support.
 That means you get a specific amount of uptime monthly, quarterly, or yearly as part of your SLA.
 They may also offer you round-the-clock support.
 Guaranteed uptime is a big plus no matter what your industry.
 Let’s face it.
 No company can afford to be down for any length of time in today’s business environment given the stringent demands of modern customers.

 In addition to eliminating the need for ISDN, WANs can help you cut costs and increase profits in a wide variety of other ways.
-For example, WANS eliminates or significantly reduce the costs of gathering teams from different offices in one location.
+For example, WANS eliminates or significantly reduces the costs of gathering teams from different offices in one location.
 Your marketing team in the United States can work closely with your manufacturing team in Germany using video conferencing and email.
 Saving on the travel costs alone could make investing in a WAN a viable option for you.

-WANS also provide some key technical advantages as well.
+WANS also provides some key technical advantages as well.
 In addition to providing support for a wide variety of applications and a large number of terminals, WANs allow companies to expand their networks through plug-in connections over locations and boost interconnectivity by using gateways, bridges, and routers.
-Plus, by centralizing network management and monitoring of use and performance, WANS ensure maximum availability and reliability.
+Plus, by centralizing network management and monitoring of use and performance, WANS ensures maximum availability and reliability.

 Disadvantages of WANS

-While WANS provide numerous advantages, they have their share of disadvantages.
+While WANS provides numerous advantages, they have their share of disadvantages.
 As with any technology, you need to be aware of these downsides to make an informed decision about WANS.
 The three most critical downsides are high setup costs, security concerns, and maintenance issues.

 WANs are complicated and complex, so they are rather expensive to set up.
 Obviously, the bigger the WAN, the costlier it is to set up.
 One reason that the setup costs are high is the need to connect far-flung remote areas.
 However, by using public networks, you can set up a WAN using just software (SD-WAN), which reduces setup costs.
 Keep in mind also that the price/performance ratio of WANs is better now than a decade or so ago.